pybandit/pybandit/doc/development/community.rst

 `GitHub issue tracker <https://github.com/pybandit/pybandit/issues>`_
 ----------------------------------------------------------------------

-The pybandit contributor community conducts conversations mainly via this channel.
+The PyBandit contributor community conducts conversations mainly via this channel.
 Any community member can open issues to:

 - Report bugs, e.g. "I noticed the behavior of a certain function is